-Income tax benefit was \$4,998 in the three months ended June 30, 2015, with an effective tax rate of 79% in the three months ended June 30, 2015.
-The effective rate in the three months ended June 30, 2015 is higher than the statuary rate because projected unfavorable permanent differences represented a greater percentage of projected Income (loss) before taxes.
+Income tax benefit was \$4,998 in the three months ended June 30, 2015, an effective tax rate of 79%.
+The effective rate in the three months ended June 30, 2015 is higher than the statuary rate because projected unfavorable permanent differences represented a greater percentage of projected loss before taxes.